lupusalba/ViaVerborumStoryUniverse/WORLDBUILDING - UNIVERSE CREATION.md

 Only in year 2583 did humans succeed in making a hole - using power of star and directing its energy as laser to cut a pathway through which they sent probe - automated spaceship for 10 year long mission.Success was achieved  in Gemini Domain, under 4 star general Silver.
 After 10 years, humans activated Star Canon again, to open the path for the probe to return.
 Probe returned, but results were confusing - there was nothing - big expanse of just nothing - no celestial bodies, no light, no asteroid or debris, only emptiness.
 Humans continued to use asteroid belt as training dummy, and from time to time, they would send more and more probes through the barrier. over time, Star Canon was optimized and improved, it needed less time to charge, it shoot more concentrated beam, it needed less time between each shoot.
 After more then 100 years, Star Canon could shoot once per month and humans send more probes in.
 After all this time, humans made a chain of miniature space stations to try and find the end of empty space.
 One of biggest challenges was random appearance of spatial rifts - anomalies that tore through everything and destroyed space stations from time to time.
 Humans needed to send new space stations regularly to keep chain active.
 In year 2743, the end was found - another asteroid belt.
 Greatest minds of human race were gathered and tasked with finding a way to send probes over border.
 It was decided to use Star Canon, and to fire array of beams on the same spot on the other side - there was no other way.
 Humans started building array of Star Canons around the closest star.
 After 122 years from first shot, with a lot of resources of all humanity, project was finished, and 120 Star Canons were connected.
 This array of Star Canons, called Path Maker, could keep beam continuous for  3 days, and its beam was at 89% of speed of light.
 Plan was to have a automated space ship with deep space probes and mapping equipment - pinnacle of human technology, go in when beam opens the  way.
 Space ship was already sent, and waiting in position close to the planed hole.
 Plan was a success - beam reached the other side and made a path for the spaceship.
 Spaceship was gone for 6 moths.
 After 6 months, the hole was opened and spaceship returned.
 Most of retrieved data was corrupted and malfunctioning, but what was confirmed was that there are celestial bodies and marks of space fearing civilization.
 Human Earth council started planning for expedition - infiltration.
 Team was assembled, best operatives of human race. they were sent with fastest, stealthiest and most durable space ship. but in the middle of the travel through the boundary, vary large spatial rift appeared before the space ship, and destroyed it. mission was marked as failed. new missions with humans were postponed.
 Biggest benefit of boundary exploration was development of star canon and star canon array. humans decided to improve their technology.

-After accident with spatial rift, officer John Silver awakes in the middle of small forest, close to the dirt road.
-He gets captured by traveling orc merchant, and gifted (with many other things) to the planet governor. governor did not know what to do with John, so he gifted him to his father, arch mage Casil, and sent John to Casil's magic tower.
-Casil is curious about john (since he is not native and he is getting light mana poisoning).
-Casil cast 6th circle spell for imprinting knowledge on John to teach him language.
-Casil start testing John and discover that he is not evolved by mana - which is impossible.
-Casil test John some more, and find that he has potential for magic and even rare space affinity.
-Casil starts doing light experiments on John, while interrogating him.
-Casil teach John basic mana gathering technique.

 ## Meta-data
 - **Genre:** High Fantasy / Sci-Fi